oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 ![](rt2ri.svg)

-## Example: Calibration Points from an Excel File
+## Example 2: Calibration Points from an Excel File

 In this example, we assume that a set of calibration points for calculating the [Kovats retention index](https://en.wikipedia.org/wiki/Kovats_retention_index),